AdaCore/spark2014/docs/ug/appendix.rst

    discriminants are in the subtype allowed by the base type definition is not done in some cases.

+#.
+The verification conditions associated with the ceiling priority protocol
+   and described in |SPARK| Reference Manual 9.12 in some cases may be missing.

 .. _Portability Issues:

 Portability Issues